-The Union County Building Department has agreements with all municipalities to provide commercial and residential building code enforcement except Unionville Center and Dublin.
+The Union County Building Department has agreements with all municipalities to provide commercial and residential building code enforcement except Unionville Center, Plain City and Dublin.
 The Dublin Building Department is the regulatory authority within the incorporated area of Dublin.
-Marysville, Richwood, Milford Center, Magnetic Springs and Plain City have all contracted with Union County for building code services.
+Marysville, Richwood, Milford Center and Magnetic Springs have all contracted with Union County for building code services.

 All areas of Union County, both incorporated and unincorporated, where a manufactured home is installed is under the Ohio Manufactured Home Commission regulations.
 Manufactured homes are homes built in accordance to HUD (US Department of Housing and Urban Development) standards.
 The placement of the manufactured home can be inspected either by the Union County Building Department or by a certified third party agency.
 This applies to installations on private property or in manufactured home parks.

 Inspections may be scheduled by submitting an inspection request form below or by calling 937-645-3019.

 Union County registers only plumbers and sewer tappers.